PaulaRuizB/rt_gait_edge/README.md

 ## Energy consumption

 The files *3DGait_client_ver2.py* and *energy_merter.py* allow running different configurations with concurrency and batching values, and calculating the energy consumption per inference.
-The script energy_sweeping do that for different values of concurrency and batching.
+The script *energy_sweeping.sh* shows how to do it.